em-bellis/PEER_workshop/2_Genomics_Techniques/README.md

 $ bwa index Sther_PMEI.fasta
 ```

 4. Then, map the forward and reverse read files for sample 'SH009' to the reference with the `bwa mem` algorithm.
 After the mapping has finished, we can inspect the resulting `.sam` file since it is a human readable format.
+More information about the SAM format can be found [here](https://samtools.github.io/hts-specs/SAMv1.pdf)
 ```
 $ bwa mem Sther_PMEI.fasta SH009_R1.fastq SH009_R2.fastq > SH009.aligned.sam
 $ head SH009.aligned.sam